google/xls/docs_src/ir_semantics.md

 ## Functions, procs, and blocks

-The XLS IR has three function-level abstractions each which hold a data-flow graph of XLS IR operations:
+The XLS IR has three function-level abstractions each which hold a data-flow graph of XLS IR operations: *functions*, *procs*, and *blocks*.
+Names of function, procs and blocks must be unique among their respective abstractions (functions, procs, and blocks).
+For example, a block cannot share a name with another block but can share a name with a function.

+### Function

-*   *function* : Stateless abstraction with a single-output which is computed from zero or more input parameters.
+A function is a stateless abstraction with a single-output which is computed from zero or more input parameters.
 May invoke other functions.

+### Proc

-*   *proc* : Stateful abstraction with an arbitrarily-typed recurrent state.
+A Proc is a stateful abstraction with an arbitrarily-typed recurrent state.
 Procs can communicate with other procs via channels which (abstractly) are infinite-depth FIFOs with flow control.
 Channel communication is handled via send and receive IR operations.
 Procs may invoke functions.

+TODO(meheff): 2021/11/04 Expand to include more details.

+### Block

-*   *block* : RTL-level abstraction used for code generation.
-Corresponds to a single Verilog module.
-Includes explicit representations of RTL constructs: registers, ports, logic, and module instantiations.
+A Block is an RTL-level abstraction used for code generation.
+It corresponds to a single Verilog module.
 Procs and functions are converted to blocks as part of the code generation process.
 Blocks may “invoke” other blocks via instantiation.

-Names of function, procs and blocks must be unique among their respective abstractions (functions, procs, and blocks).
-For example, a block cannot share a name with another block but can share a name with a function.
+A block includes explicit representations of RTL constructs: ports, registers, and instantiations.
+The constructs are scoped within the block.

+#### Port

+A port is a representation of an input or output to the block.
+These correspond to ports on Verilog modules.
+Ports can be arbitrarily-typed.
+In the block, each port is represented with a `input_port` or `output_port` operation.

+#### Register

+A register is a representation of a hardware register (flop).
+Registers can be arbitrarily-typed.
+Each register must have a single `register_write` and a single `register_read` operation for writing and reading the register respectively.

+#### Instatiation

+An instantiation is a block-scoped construct that represents a module instantiation at the Verilog level.
+The instantiated object can be another block, a FIFO (not yet supported), or a externally defined Verilog module (not yet supported).
+The instantiation is integrated into the instantiating block with `instantiation_input` and `instantiation_output` operations.
+There is a one-to-one mapping between the instantation input/output and the ports of the instantated objects.

 ## Operations